wavemotion-dave/DS994a/README.md

 -----------------------
 * TI Speech Module is not fully supported.
 Games that rely on the module will still play fine - and many of the classic games have speech samples built into the emulator and will play and sound just as you remember them (e.g. Alpiner, Parsec, Moonmine, etc)
 * MBX-only games (Championship Baseball, I'm Hiding and Terry's Turtle Adventures) will not run as the full MBX system is not emulated (other MBX-optional titles with 1K of RAM work fine: e.g. Bigfoot, Superfly, etc).
-* Dragon's Lair 8MB demo will load and run but the sound sampling is not accurate enough on the handheld to render the sound output perfectly.
-Any imperfections in sound are on my emulator and not the fantastic work of Tursi.
 * Super Cart RAM (mapped in at >6000) works fine but is not persisted (i.e. it's not "battery backed").
 However, if you Save/Restore state, that RAM will be preserved/restored.
 * Save/Restore state will not save the mounted state of the disk drives... so before you restore a game that uses disk access, be sure to mount any disks you need.